ofallonlabs/saeedmirshekari/_src/blog/2022-09-07-the-best-way-to-become-a-data-scientist.md

 ---
 layout: blog_base_alexia.njk
-title: "The Best Way To Become a Better Data Scientist: University Programs?
+title: "The Best Way To Become a Better Data Scientist"
-  Bootcamps? or Mentoring Programs?"
 description: Do you need a PhD to become a data scientist?
 Do you need to enroll to data-science university programs?
 Do you need to enroll to expensive data-science bootcamps?
 Are there any other alternatives?
-What about 1-on-1 data-science mentoring programs?
-meta_title: NA
-meta_description: NA
+meta_title: "The Best Way To Become a Better Data Scientist"
+meta_description: Do you need a PhD to become a data scientist?
+Do you need to enroll to data-science university programs?
+Do you need to enroll to expensive data-science bootcamps?
+Are there any other alternatives?
 author: Alexia Dominique
 date: 2022-09-14T04:43:29.993Z
 tags: